 The term replacement cost or replacement value refers to the amount that an entity would have to pay to replace an asset at the present time.
 The insured will generally not have an accurate assessment of the replacement cost of an asset because of sentimental attachment, lack of objectivity in pricing, or unfamiliarity with the market.
-The responsibility of determining value rests with the insurer under the new regulations.
-It renders the homeowner's lack of sophistication in pricing moot.
+The new regulations, effective July, 2011 rendered the homeowner's lack of sophistication in pricing moot.
+New regulations will set out requirements applicable to replacement value and replacement cost estimates to create a more consistent, comprehensive and accurate replacement cost calculation.